NVIDIA/spark-rapids/docs/compatibility.md

 timestamps are read incorrectly before the Gregorian calendar transition as described [here](https://github.com/NVIDIA/spark-rapids/issues/133).

-When `spark.sql.parquet.outputTimestampType` is set to `INT96`, the timestamps will overflow and result in an `IllegalArgumentException` thrown if any value is before September 21, 1677 12:12:43 AM or it is after April 11, 2262 11:47:17 PM.

 When writing `spark.sql.legacy.parquet.datetimeRebaseModeInWrite` is currently ignored as described [here](https://github.com/NVIDIA/spark-rapids/issues/144).

+When `spark.sql.parquet.outputTimestampType` is set to `INT96`, the timestamps will overflow and result in an `IllegalArgumentException` thrown, if any value is before September 21, 1677 12:12:43 AM or it is after April 11, 2262 11:47:17 PM.

 The plugin supports reading `uncompressed`, `snappy` and `gzip` Parquet files and writing `uncompressed` and `snappy` Parquet files.
 At this point, the plugin does not have the ability to